Help Atlas Clients Train Their Service Dog

 You will meet with your client at least twice a month during the initial stages.
 In person lessons may get more spread out later in their training, though you will still be doing phone/video call check ins bi-monthly.

-The process is simple from there, request two reference letters – one from an Atlas client you have worked with and one from another Team Facilitator Lead and submit them to Atlas (firstname.lastname@example.org) stating you wish to be considered for a lead role.
+You must have have completed our Team Facilitator training program, have professional level service dog training experience, and have a reference from an existing Team Facilitator Lead recommending you for the role.
+From there, simply email us (firstname.lastname@example.org) stating you wish to be considered for a lead role.
 You will be contacted, and an interview will be set up.
 Upon acceptance, additional training will be provided as needed.

-You are an experienced service dog trainer.
-You will be present at initial assessments for any new Atlas client and help put the training plan in place.
-You will then be available on an as-needed basis, largely by email or phone, to support the Team Facilitator and client.
-In some cases, you may be needed to be present at a training session or remote training video call to help the client through trickier training situations.
+You will be present at initial assessments for assigned Atlas clients and help put the training plan in place.
+You will be present at the first 4 training sessions and then will then be available on an as-needed basis, largely by email or phone, to support the Team Facilitator and client.
+In some cases, you may be needed to be present at additional training sessions or remote training video calls to help the client through trickier training situations.